 of predictors with the best value of the model selection criterion.

-- Eliminate important predictors to assess their impacts
+- Eliminate important predictors to assess their

 - Eliminate the most important predictors first to assess the

 effect on the model.
 For example, use this option to see the change in the

 R2 value as the most important predictors leave the model.
 The